Luke Yankee: Career

-Yankee worked as Producing Artistic Director of the Long Beach Civic Light Opera.
+Yankee worked as producing artistic director of the Long Beach Civic Light Opera.
 He assistant directed six Broadway plays for such directors as Harold Prince, Ellis Rabb, Brian Murray, and Gerald Freedman.
-Yankee served on the Advisory Board for the William Inge Theatre Festival for 18 years and was the recipient of the 2011 Jerome Lawrence Award for his distinguished service.
-He also wrote, directed and produced the Los Angeles Actors Fund Tony Awards Gala for four years.

 His play, The Last Lifeboat, has had 55 productions in North America.
 His memoir Just Outside the Spotlight: Growing Up with Eileen Heckart was published in 2006 by Backstage Books.
 Michael Musto described it as "one of the most compassionate and illuminating showbiz books ever written."

 In 2010, his play The Jesus Hickey was staged and produced by the Katselas Theatre Company, starring Harry Hamlin.
 The same play received both the TRU Voices Award, and the Joel and Phyllis Ehrlich Award.

 Yankee’s latest work is Marilyn, Mom & Me; a play about his mother’s intense friendship with Marilyn Monroe while shooting the film Bus Stop.
 It was the recipient of the 2022 Stanley Award for Drama.

 He is the Head of Playwriting at California State University, Fullerton and an adjunct professor at Chapman University.